gultar/arianes-thread-blockchain/readme.md

-# Simuchain
+# Thousandfold blocks

-A Nodejs + Socket.io blockchain simulation with signed transactions, p2p communication, block synchronization between peers, and a working proof of work algorithm.
+A Nodejs + Socket.io + PouchDB blockchain platform with signed transactions, p2p communication, block synchronization between peers, block conflict resolution (although still pretty simple), a working proof of work algorithm, a difficulty increase algorithm.

-This is a simulation only.
-It was and is still a project built for leasure and understanding basic blockchain/p2p network structures.

 Aside from some fine tuning, here are some possible future implementations:
-- Kademlia DHT Peer discovery system, similar to ethereum's.
 - A proof of stake version of the same project.
 - TCP NAT traversal to do a live test